Sam7202/weather/README.md

 # whether
 a tool to get current whether information by IP
+## APIs
+using OpenWeatherMap API and ipapi